Doctor of Philosophy (PhD) in Epidemiologic Science

 Our students are exceptional.
 You can see our current doctoral student profiles here.
 Our students have won university-wide scholarship competitions, received scholar-in-training awards from international organizations, published their work in top-tier journals, and presented their work at the most prestigious meetings.

-Applications are submitted through Rackham and the deadline is December 1.
+Applications are submitted through Rackham and the final deadline is December 1.

 Our model is based on mentor-mentee matches, thus you are strongly encouraged to review our profiles to identify faculty with shared research interests.
 The following faculty are actively recruiting students for admission in 2025: Joseph Eisenberg, Nancy Fleischer, Aubree Gordon, Alexis Handal, Jennifer Head, Spruha Joshi, Lindsay Kobayashi, Emily Martin, Briana Mezuk, Marie O'Neill, Sari Reisner, Jennifer Smith, however all faculty will consider qualified applicants.
 Listing potential mentors on your application is encouraged.
 Please note that only core faculty members can accept PhD students, however, your application may be shared more broadly for funding and mentorship identification purposes.